You are here

 6. Check your treats.
 Ask your guests if there are food allergies to consider.
 Keep snacks simple, like chopped fruit and graham crackers for the kids, and more grown-up versions for the adults to munch.

 7. Don't stress.
 You're still a few years shy of hiring a D.J. and hosting pony rides.
 It won't matter to baby whether you throw the party of the season or just celebrate at home with your immediate family.
-As long as he's with you and feels love all around, that's all that matters.
+As long as they’re with you and feel love all around, that's all that matters.

-Activity: Expect oohs and ahhs when you set up Cardboardesign's airplane along with finger paints and smocks for pint-size artists to decorate.
-The final handprint-laden masterpiece makes a great keepsake. $50 for plane; mightynest.com
+Expect oohs and ahhs when you set up this airplane along with finger paints and smocks for pint-size artists to decorate.
+The final handprint-laden masterpiece makes a great party favor too. ($16 for 12, orientaltrading.com)

 Hang paper airplanes made from colored paper and yarn from the ceiling for a modern mobile effect.
 Use two to three different patterns/colors of paper that match the party's theme.
 Have fun with color combinations, but be sure to balance them for a refined edge to your fun decorations.

 Hire a local baker to create cupcakes decorated with your baby's favorite characters.
 Glitter frosting adds a magical touch.
-Or you can make these tasty treats at home.
+If you want to add a more personal touch try making these tasty treats at home or add a fun cupcake topper to homemade or store-bought cupcakes.

-Ask a dynamic friend to read aloud, or hire a storyteller from your local library.
+Ask a dynamic friend to read a favorite storybook aloud, or hire a storyteller from your local library.
 Sing-along nursery rhymes are optional.